Lovgren/Piranha.Entities/README.md

 stage.

-If you have solid experience in Entity Framwork and want to contribute in porting the Piranah Core application don't hesitate to contact me.
+If you have solid experience in Entity Framwork and want to contribute in porting the Piranha Core application don't hesitate to contact me.